simonknittel/rtmp-server/README.md

 * **Keyframe Interval:** 2
 * **CPU Usage Preset:** fast
 * **Profile:** high
-* **Audio Bitrate:** 256
+* **Audio Bitrate:** 192

 ## Support

 _"Donations are not required but always appreciated."_

-Like this quote implies, I won't stop make stuff open source, if there are no donations.
+Like this quote implies, I won't stop make things open source, if there are no donations.
 But they would always be appreciated by me ❤

 [![Become a patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.com/simonknittel)